Card sleight of hand

 One-handed triple cut

-Here’s another one-handed cut. it’s flashier than the charlier and more secure, but more difficult to get the hang of.
+Here’s another one-handed cut .
+It’s flashier than the charlier and more secure, but more difficult to get the hang of.

 Basic card shuffle for card magic tricks

 This basic dovetail shuffle is what most professionals use when they start their card tricks.
-This move also includes a cool flourish called the “bridge” that you can perform at the end.
+This move includes a cool flourish called the “bridge” that you can perform at the end.

 The swivel cut